 Tanks of mixed males and females were marbled overnight.
 Eggs were collected in the morning, 3 hours post-fertilisation, and sorted in plates containing 30 ml of E3 medium.
 Plates contained 70 eggs and were kept at 28-28.5°C until 5 dpf except for experimental procedures and observation.

 For screening, a male/female fish was paired with a Nacre fish of the opposite sex in a pairing tank.
 Fish were kept separated overnight in the tank.
 Soon after the start of the light cycle, separators were removed and pairs of fish left to breed.
-Eggs from each pair were collected individually and kept in E3 at 28°C. Embryos were screened for fluorescent transgene expression at day 3 post fertilisation by fluorescence microscopy.
+Eggs from each pair were collected individually and kept in E3 at 28°C. Embryos were screened for fluorescent transgene expression at day 3 post-fertilisation by fluorescence microscopy.

 Anaesthesia